KennyMcGeoch/LeetCodeExercises/README.md

 509. Fibonacci Number (Easy)
 724. Find Pivot Index (Easy)
 746. Min Cost Climbing Stairs (Easy)
+1337.
+The K Weakest Rows in a Matrix (Easy)
 1342.
 Number of Steps to Reduce a Number to Zero (Easy) 1480.
 Running Sum of 1d Array (Easy)
 1672.
 Richest Customer Wealth (Easy)